khaldoun-xyz/standard/docs/plan.md

 Naturally, we'll use the tools & systems that we have developed with our consulting clients.

-While Khaldoun will continue to grow as a company that helps others autome, Renard will be an independent organisation with its own multi-step development.
+Khaldoun will continue to grow as a technology company, while Renard will start its own multi-step development.